 What is Sleep Apnea and Sleep Disordered Breathing?

 It is not uncommon for a person with sleep apnea to awake and feel as if they never went to sleep.
 Laying in bed unconscious is not sleep.
 This is sleep deprivation.
-It increases you risk for heart attack by 23X.
-It increases your risk of stroke by 15X and it increase your blood pressure.
-It will be accompanied by daytime sleepiness.
+It increases your blood pressure, increases your risk for heart attack by 23x, and increases your risk of stroke by 15x.
+It also will be accompanied by daytime sleepiness.

 Causes of sleep disordered breathing:

 - Lower jaw set too far back.

 - Upper airway obstruction (allergies, deviated septum’s., enlarged tonsils, etc.)

 Everyone should see an ENT no later than 4 years of age regardless of whether you note symptoms or not.
 It is that important!!!

 If you have these disorders or if you expect that you might you should visit an a qualified ENT and an dentist trained in airway development.

 - CPAP machine (treats symptoms only but has value)